We took a look at the data for more than a million Google Business Profile (GBP) websites to answer the question:

 To get the level of organic search traffic you’re targeting, you might have to set up a traditional, multi-page site in addition to your GBP site.

-With a multi-page site, you can create separate product or services pages.
+With a multi-page site, you can create separate product or service pages.
 You can also start a blog to help more people become aware of your business.

 A free multi-page website platform is Google Sites.
 You can create and publically share a Google Site via either your Gmail account or your Google Workspace account.